Referral and Eligibility for Special Education Services

-Referral for special education services is an information gathering process in which the student’s communication skills, hearing, vision, language preference, sociological information, health information, behavioral history, attendance, prior years’ state-mandated testing results, class participation, grades, and results of response-to-intervention (RtI) strategies are considered.
+Referral for special education services is an information gathering process in which the student’s communication skills, hearing, vision, language preference, sociological information, health information, behavioral history, attendance, prior years’ state-mandated testing results, class participation, grades, and results of response-to-intervention (RtI)/Multi-tiered Systems of Support (MTSS) strategies are considered.

-Once this information gathering is completed and written parental informed consent is obtained, Educational Diagnosticians who serve the student’s campus conduct a Full and Individual Evaluation (FIE).
+Once this information gathering is completed and written parental informed consent is obtained, Educational Diagnosticians who serve the student’s campus conduct a Full Individual and Initial Evaluation (FIIE).
 Diagnostic evaluations in the school are provided for several areas of suspected disabilities, including learning disabilities, speech and language development, physical impairments, vision or hearing problems, cognitive disabilities, emotional disturbances, autism, health disorders, and traumatic brain injuries.
 After assessment personnel have performed appropriate individualized evaluations, a report will be written.

 The Individuals with Disabilities Education Act requires school districts to evaluate students suspected of having a disability to determine the student’s eligibility to receive specialized services.
 The thirteen disability conditions include: